stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 of a civilisation, I felt instinctively, though of what civilisation I could not guess.
 At length he disappeared beyond the farther edge of the mound, as if descending the opposite and unseen slope; and I lowered the glass with a curious mixture of puzzled feelings.
-Compton was looking quizzically at me, and I nodded non-committally,"What do you make of that? " he ventured."This is what we've seen here in Binger every day of our lives. "
+Compton was looking quizzically at me, and I nodded non-committally, _"What do you make of that?"_ he ventured. _"This is what we've seen here in Binger every day of our lives."_

 That noon found me at the Indian reservation talking with old Grey Eagle--who, through some miracle, was still alive; though he must have been close to a hundred and fifty